 If an iPad or iPhone user finds your reply somehow inappropriate, they may report a concern.
 There is a chance of you being deleted from Apple Developer Program in such cases.

-How to test what rating score drives Apple App Store users
+6. Test what rating score drives Apple App Store users

 High rating score is a great thing to have but it doesn’t guarantee an enormous conversion rate.
 It makes sense to check the importance of iOS App Store rating scores for potential users of your iPad and iPhone apps.